Fire and Christmas Trees (U.S. Consumer Product Safety Commission)

 - Consider using an electronic kinara, advent wreath, menorah or other religious candleholder to lower the chances of a fire.

-- If candles are used in decorations, place them on a flat surface to prevent tipping, and extinguish before going to bed or leaving the home.
+- If candles are used in decorations, place them on a flat surface to prevent tipping, and extinguish them before going to bed or leaving the home.

 - Candles should never be used to decorate a tree because it could catch on fire.